- Fugoo Sport vs UE Boom 3: Which is Better? - September 3, 2017

-Perhaps the best feature of these earphones is the price, as they retail for just a touch under $100 (check pricing here).
-While you can find less expensive models, much the same any product you buy, you get what you pay for and it’s always best to seek the best value not just the lowest price.
+Perhaps the best feature of these earphones is the price, as they retail for just a touch under $100.
+While you can find less expensive models, much the same as any product you buy, you get what you pay for and it’s always best to seek the best value not just the lowest price.
 If quality audio is important to you then it’s important to understand a distinction between in-ear headphones and simple earbuds.

 Most Earbuds Suck!

 Earbuds are specifically designed to fit in the outer portion of the inner ear but do not fit securely into any part of the inner ear.
-This can make the fit and comfort less than ideal.
-Additionally, due to the position of earbuds on the outer edge of the ear they have only minimal noise isolating capability.
+This can make them fit and comfortless than ideal.
+Additionally, due to the position of earbuds on the outer edge of the ear, they have only minimal noise isolating capability.
 This is a stark contrast to actual in-ear headphones such as the SE215s, which are designed to fit partially inside the inner portion of an ear’s opening.

 Packs a Tech Punch

 Another interesting aspect of the SE215s is they offer a lot more technology in spite of their small size.
 Even though they are relatively small compared to on-ear headphones they are still much larger than earbuds.
 This is because all the sound enhancement technology has to go somewhere and it is packed inside the small earpieces themselves.
 However, Shure did a nice job of making it all fit into a design that sits flush and comfortably while using the earphones.

 Detachable cables connect the earpieces with whatever audio device you happen to be using be it a stereo, your computer, or smartphone.
 While detachable cables are not necessarily a big advantage for day-to-day use, they can make repairs much less expensive and feasible should you have a problem with the earphones down the road.